Skip to main content

 --data '{"title":"Draft weekly plan","status":"inbox","priority":"normal"}' \

-"https://app.pergunta.me/api/tasks" Yes.
-MCP access is available under additional subscriptions, with a free trial available where presented in the applicable offer.
+Yes.
+MCP access is available on the Enthusiast and Pro plans (see /en/pricing/ for details), with a 10-day free trial for your first paid subscription.
 Pergunta MCP uses API-key authentication; pass your key in the Authorization header as a bearer token.

 Add the remote HTTP server and pass your API key in the Authorization header.